ctr49/kal3000-gcal-import/README.md

 ## Internationalization

-Since this plugin is only relevant for people using the Urwahl3000 theme, and this includes only members of Bündnis 90 / Die Grünen, the plugin will only be available in German.
-Should a demand for other languages arise, feel free to contact me - and offer your support :-)
+Since this plugin is only relevant for people using the Urwahl3000 theme, and this includes only members of Bündnis 90 / Die Grünen, the user interface of the plugin will only be available in German.
+Should a demand for other languages arise, feel free to contact me - contributions welcome! :-)